daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 # What is igb?

-Before describing the device development process in depth, first let me introduce the hardware which will be emulated by igb.
+Before describing the device development process in depth, first, let me introduce the hardware which will be emulated by igb.

 igb is actually the name of a family of Intel's NIC.
 In particular, QEMU's igb